UBC-DSCI/introduction-to-datascience-python/source/reading.md

 <span class="result-price">$800</span>
 ```

-That is definitely storing the price of a particular apartment.
+That snippet is definitely storing the price of a particular apartment.
 With some more
 investigation, you should be able to find things like the date and time of the
 listing, the address of the listing, and more.
 So this source code most likely
 contains all the information we are interested in!